JeneralMotors/slyscan/README.md

+#         🐍 SlyScan 🐍

+Multi-threaded   |
-# SlyScan 🐍 | Multi-threaded Multi-processed Multi-host Port Scanner
+Multi-processed  |  Port Scanner
+Multi-host       |

 This Python script provides a multi-threaded port scanning tool designed to scan multiple hosts for open ports within a specified range.
 It utilizes concurrent programming with multiprocessing and threading to efficiently scan ports for multiple hosts.